mhx/dwarfs/README.md

     sys     1m2.743s

     $ ll perl-install.*
-    -rw-r--r-- 1 mhx users  510428994 Dec  9 19:52 perl-install.dwarfs
+    -rw-r--r-- 1 mhx users  494602224 Dec 10 18:20 perl-install.dwarfs
     -rw-r--r-- 1 mhx users 1016971956 Dec  6 00:12 perl-install.wim
     -rw-r--r-- 1 mhx users 4748902400 Nov 25 00:37 perl-install.squashfs

 So wimlib is definitely much better than squashfs, in terms of both compression ratio and speed.
-DwarFS is still about 20% faster to create the file system and the DwarFS file system is almost 50% smaller.
+DwarFS is still about 35% faster to create the file system and the DwarFS file system less than half the size.
-When switching to LZMA and metadata compression, the DwarFS file system is almost 60% smaller (wimlib uses LZMS compression by default).
-And when ultimately using the same block size as wimlib (64 MiB) for DwarFS, the file system image shrinks down to 1/3 the size of the *wim* file:
+When switching to LZMA compression, the DwarFS file system is almost 60% smaller (wimlib uses LZMS compression by default).

-    -rw-r--r-- 1 mhx users  335611507 Dec  9 23:11 perl-install-64M.dwarfs
-    -rw-r--r-- 1 mhx users 1016971956 Dec  6 00:12 perl-install.wim

 What's a bit surprising is that mounting a *wim* file takes quite a bit of time: